dancer1325/aws-iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 # Policy evaluation logic<a name="reference_policies_evaluation-logic"></a>

+* TODO:
+For a request to which only permissions policies apply, AWS first checks all policies for a `Deny`\.
+If one exists, then the request is denied\.
+Then AWS checks for each `Allow`\.
+ If at least one policy statement allows the action in the request, the request is allowed\.
+ It doesn't matter whether the `Allow` is in the identity\-based policy or the resource\-based policy\.

 When a principal tries to use the AWS Management Console, the AWS API, or the AWS CLI, that principal sends a *request* to AWS\.
 When an AWS service receives the request, AWS completes several steps to determine whether to allow or deny the request\.

 1. **Authentication** – AWS first authenticates the principal that makes the request, if necessary\.
 This step is not necessary for a few services, such as Amazon S3, that allow some requests from anonymous users\.